Scale-Out Backup Repositories

 • It supports any backup target supported by Veeam: Windows or Linux servers with local or DAS storage, network shares, deduplicating storage appliances, object storage repositories.
 All the features of any storage device or system are preserved.

 • It allows you to set up granular performance policy.
-For more information, see Backup File Placement.
+For more information, see Backup File Placement for Performance Tier.

 • It provides practically unlimited cloud-based storage capacity: you can instruct Veeam Backup & Replication to offload data from extents to the cloud for long-term storage.
 For details, see Capacity Tier.